AlifRizky044/Alarm-flutter-demo/README.md

 # alarmproject

 ## Getting Started
-1. make sure your system already have flutter sdk, dart,java installed and added to your PATH.
+1. make sure your system already have flutter sdk, dart, java installed and added to your PATH.
 2. open your terminal or cmd depending on your operating system, then go to this project directory and type "flutter pub get" to install all needed dependencies.
 3. Run application with phone that connected to USB or android emulator and type in cmd/terminal